canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 Check the results
 -----------------

-The terminal will output various messages about allocating the Multipass VM, connecting to the VM, sending the Spread test to the VM and executing the test.
+During runtime, the terminal outputs various messages about allocating the Multipass VM, connecting to the VM, sending the Spread test to the VM and executing the test.
 If the test is successful, the terminal will output something similar to the following: